s3mi0tics/s3mi0tics/README.md

 - Juggling
 - Spinning poi
 - Playing music
-- Personal fitness: HIIT, HOT ROOM, BARRY'S, PELETON
+- Personal fitness: HIIT, HOT ROOM, BARRY'S, PELOTON
 - Listening to books and learning about how the human brain functions.
 Particularly in respect to its biases and shortcomings
 </details>